 Under GDPR you have more rights and control over how your data is collected, stored and used.
 You have a right to request a copy of the personal information we hold about you and to have any inaccuracies corrected.
 You also have the right to request us to erase your personal information, request us to restrict our processing of your personal information or to object to our processing of your personal information.

 Should you wish to exercise these rights we require you to prove your identity with two pieces of approved identification.
-Please address requests to the Data Controller, Ardgowan Hospice, 12 Nelson Street, Greenock, PA15 1TS and we will respond as soon as possible after receipt of your written request and confirmed ID.
+Please address requests to the Data Controller, Ardgowan Hospice, 12 Nelson Street, Greenock, PA15 1TS and we will respond as soon as possible (within 28 days) after receipt of your written request and confirmed ID.
 Please provide as much information as possible about the nature of your contact with us to help us locate your records.

 Where you have provided your consent for our use of your personal information, you always have a right to withdraw your consent at any time.

 We may update the terms of this policy at any time, so please do check it from time to time.
 We will notify you about significant changes in the way we treat personal information by sending a notice to the primary email address you have provided to us or by placing a prominent notice on our website(s).